atsushieno/aap-core/docs/GUI_INTERNALS.md

 1. ask preferred size first
 2. use fallback width/height if preferred size is missing
-3. create `SurfaceControlUIScope` with chosen content size
+3. create `GuiHelper.NativeEmbeddedSurfaceControlHost` and wrap it in `SurfaceControlUIScope`
 4. once `AndroidView` is attached, connect the surface-control client
 5. compute viewport vs content geometry from plugin-host UI state
 6. call `configureSurfaceGUIViewport()` whenever viewport/scroll changes